 Voice recordings exist in various forms, including voice-overs, podcasts, voice notes, and musical performances.
 Since there are so many microphones on sale today, we are often overwhelmed by the options.

-Some mics are better suited for recording instruments while others are good for vocals.
+Some mics are better suited for recording instruments, while others are preferred for recording vocals.
 This article helps you to narrow down the vast list to a select few of our favorite microphones that will get the job done.

 The 3 Different Types of Microphones

-Before we get into the list of our favorite microphones, I wanted to start by covering the three main types of microphones.
+Before we get into the list of our favorite microphones for vocal production, I wanted to start by covering the three main types of microphones.
 The three microphones are:

 Each microphone has its own unique strengths, benefits and negatives.

 And if you learn how to use each type of microphone correctly, with purpose, you can make your recordings sound substantially more professional.

 Dynamic microphones input sound waves that cause a movable wire or coil to vibrate in a magnetic field and thus induce a current.